inab/OpenEBench_scientific_visualizer/README.md

 ## NPM Package
 NPM Package `@inb/oeb-chart-scatter` published to: https://www.npmjs.com/package/@inb/oeb-chart-scatter

+## Data Input
+The visualizer uses as input the results of one challenge stored in the OpenEBench database in the format of the official [Benchmarking Data Model](https://github.com/inab/benchmarking-data-model).

+Per default it consumes the [OpenEBench Sci-API](https://openebench.bsc.es/sciapi/) (deprecated).

+It is also able to consume the new API [OpenEBench API Scientific](https://dev-openebench.bsc.es/api/scientific/).
+The API can be set by supplying the following attribute: `data-api-url="{{ API_URL }}"`

 ## Branches
 * master: Python visualizer scripts
 * js: JavaScript visualizer project